HaijunZou-sms/LMask/README.md

 | LMask | **0.00%** | **0.00%** | **51.38** | **0.21%** | 18s |

 ### Backtracking vs. Lookahead
 The following figure reports solution infeasibility against inference time.
-It compares four methods, LMask with SSL training, LMask with TSL training, PIP, and PIP-D. For LMask, longer inference time is obtained by increasing the backtracking budget $R$.
+It compares four methods, LMask with SSL training, LMask with TSL training, PIP, and PIP-D. For LMask, longer inference time is obtained by increasing the backtracking budget.
 For PIP and PIP-D, longer inference time is obtained by increasing the lookahead depth.
 The results show that
 - Relying solely on computationally expensive lookaheads creates a significant trade off between mask accuracy and efficiency.
 - Backtracking offers a flexible and powerful way to handle complex constraints because it enables the use of a lightweight overestimation strategy.